Here come Tom Brady and the Patriots, and there's no hiding for Roger Goodell now

 FOXBOROUGH, Mass. – Around noon on Sunday, Scott Zolak was sitting at home with his children and decided to make a sign to bring to the AFC championship game.
 Zolak spent seven seasons during the 1990s as a fan-favorite quarterback for the New England Patriots.
 He now works on the team’s radio broadcasts while co-hosting a highly rated talk show on 98.5 The Sports Hub in Boston.

-Trying to seize the moment, Zolak grabbed an old folder, laid it out flat, wrote three words on it and then had his 12- and 7-year-olds, color it in with markers.
+Trying to seize the moment, Zolak grabbed an old folder, laid it out flat, wrote three words on it and then had his 12- and 7-year-olds color it in with markers.

 “Where is Roger,” the sign read.